elf4j/slf4j-elf4j/README.md

 # slf4j-elf4j

-An adapter to use the [elf4j-impl-core](https://github.com/elf4j/elf4j-impl-core) library as the runtime logging engine of [SLF4J](https://www.slf4j.org/).
+An adapter to use [elf4j-engine](https://github.com/elf4j/elf4j-engine) as the runtime logging engine of [SLF4J](https://www.slf4j.org/).

 ## User Story

-As an [SLF4J](https://www.slf4j.org/) logging API user, I want to opt to use [elf4j-impl-core](https://github.com/elf4j/elf4j-impl-core) as the runtime logging engine.
+As an [SLF4J](https://www.slf4j.org/) logging API user, I want to opt to use [elf4j-engine](https://github.com/elf4j/elf4j-engine) as the runtime logging engine.

 ## Prerequisite